 Being in a room with dimmed lights can be an unpleasant experience, and it’s also an indication that something may be defective somewhere in the wiring.
 Could it be that a bad breaker is to blame for these subtle shifts in brightness?
 It’s possible, as improper power delivery could certainly leave you with lights that are forever begging for a bit more energy.

 When your electrical system isn’t properly wired, it can lead to a drop in the voltage that is delivered to the lights, resulting in them not receiving enough power to function optimally.
-Lights that are continuously dimmed may be a sign of a breaker that is no longer working correctly, so it’s always best to contact an electrician if you’re experiencing this issue.
+Lights that are continuously dimmed may be a sign of a breaker that is no longer working correctly, so it’s always best to contact a licensed electrician if you’re experiencing this issue.

 Do I Have a Bad Double Pole Circuit Breaker or a Single Pole Breaker?